-T1 or Cable Internet: Which Will Give Your Small Business a Boost?
+T1 vs. Cable Internet: Which Will Give Your Small Business a Boost?

-Although T1 and cable both deliver Internet, they do so in vastly different ways.
+Although T1 and cable both deliver Internet service, they do so in vastly different ways.
 Each has its advantages, and understanding them is essential when you’re contemplating which Internet delivery method is best for your small business.
 We’re here to shed some light on the topic.

 We’ll outline the basics of both options and explain why, or why not, you might choose one over the other.

 What is T1 Internet?

 Most likely you’re familiar with cable Internet, but the nuances of T1 may elude you.
 You’re not alone.
 Here’s what you need to know about T1.